cse-labs/kubernetes-in-codespaces/README.md

   // add labels
   "portsAttributes": {
     "30000": { "label": "Prometheus" },
-    "30080": { "label": "ngsa-app" },
+    "30080": { "label": "IMDB-app" },
+    "31080": { "label": "Heartbeat" },
-    "30088": { "label": "WebV" },
+    "30088": { "label": "WebV-IMDB" },
+    "31088": { "label": "WebV-Heartbeat" },
     "32000": { "label": "Grafana" },
   },

   ```

-## View NGSA App
+## View IMDB App

 - Click on the `ports` tab of the terminal window
-- Click on the `open in browser icon` on the ngsa-app port (30080)
+- Click on the `open in browser icon` on the IMDB-App port (30080)
-- This will open the ngsa-app home page (Swagger) in a new browser tab
+- This will open the imdb-app home page (Swagger) in a new browser tab

-## View Web Validate
+## View Web Validate for IMDB

 - Click on the `ports` tab of the terminal window
-- Click on the `open in browser icon` on the WebV port (30088)
+- Click on the `open in browser icon` on the WebV-IMDB port (30088)
 - This will open the Web Validate in a new browser tab
   - Note that you will get a 404 as WebV does not have a home page
   - Add `version` or `metrics` to the end of the URL in the browser tab

+## View Heartbeat

+- Click on the `ports` tab of the terminal window
+- Click on the `open in browser icon` on the Heartbeat port (31080)
+- This will open the heartbeat home page (Swagger) in a new browser tab
+  - Note that you will see page `Under construction ...` as heartbeat does not have a UI
+  - Add `version` or `/heartbeat/17` to the end of the URL in the browser tab

+## View Web Validate for Heartbeat

+- Click on the `ports` tab of the terminal window
+- Click on the `open in browser icon` on the WebV-Heartbeat port (31088)
+- This will open the Web Validate in a new browser tab
+  - Note that you will get a 404 as WebV does not have a home page
+  - Add `version` or `metrics` to the end of the URL in the browser tab

-## Build and deploy a local version of ngsa-memory
+## Build and deploy a local version of imdb-app

 - We have a local Docker container registry running in the Codespace
   - Run `docker ps` to see the running images